NOAA-EDAB/hydra_sim/README.md

 For more information please visit the [wiki](https://github.com/NOAA-EDAB/hydra_sim/wiki).
 Assumptions made in the model are detailed there.

 ## Usage

+The Hydra model is coded in Automatic Differentiation Model Builder (ADMB).
+You will either need to install ADMB locally or use Docker/podman and install ADMB inside the container.
+A Dockerfile is provided to achieve this.

+### On PC

 * Clone the repo as an R project
 * Move the *.tpl file to its own folder and compile it